TravelCenters of America: History

 TravelCenters of America was established by Phil Saunders in 1972 as Truckstops of America.
 The company was among the first truck stop chains in the nation, and was purchased by Ryder later that year.
 Standard Oil of Ohio acquired the chain in 1984.
-After Standard Oil was purchased by BP, the multinational oil and gas company sold TA to Clipper Group in 1993.
+After Standard Oil of Ohio was purchased by BP, the multinational oil and gas company sold TA to Clipper Group in 1993.
 The chain merged with National Auto/Truckstops in 1997, resulting in the new name TravelCenters of America Inc. (TA).
-In the late 1990s, TA purchased seventeen Burns Bros.
+In the late 1990s.The National Auto/Truckstops was historically rooted to the Pure Oil Company, which began its truck stop business in the 1950s.
+Post the acquisition of Pure Oil by The Union Oil of California in 1965 and Auto/Truckstops outlets were rebranded as 76 stations.
+Post 1997 the former National Auto/Truckstops removed their 76 branding.
+TA purchased seventeen Burns Bros.
 Travel Stops, then merged with over a dozen units of Travel Ports of America.
 By 2000, the company had 160 locations in 40 U.S. states, 12,500 employees, and annual sales of $1.5 billion.
 TA was acquired by Oak Hill Capital Partners in 2000.

 TA ranked #94 and #60 on Forbes' list of the largest private companies in 2005 and 2006, respectively.
 In 2006, Hospitality Properties Trust (HPT) agreed to acquire the company for approximately $1.9 billion.
 The acquisition was completed in January 2007, and TA shares started being traded on the American Stock Exchange on February 1.
 TA continued operating as a fully owned subsidiary of HPT, which continued to be TA's largest shareholder, as of mid 2015.
 In May 2007, TA acquired the operating businesses of the El Paso-based Petro Stopping Centers, and leased 40 Petro locations from HPT.

 RDG Capital Management encouraged TA to implement a $100 million share repurchase plan in 2015 to increase its stock price, in addition to leasing and selling more company-owned properties.
 TA elected to sign an approximately $400 million sale leaseback deal with HPT.
 In mid 2016, the company's board of directors rejected a buyout submitted by the private equity firm Golden Gate Capital in December 2015.
 The offer was for $14 per share, valuing TA at $540 million.
 TA filed a lawsuit against Comdata in November in response to the payment processor provider's allegations that TA breached agreements.
 The Delaware Court of Chancery ordered Comdata to abide by contract terms and reimburse TA for excess fees charged since February 2017, plus interest and attorney's fees.
 The court's final ruling is pending, as of March 2018.
+On May 4, 2015, TA bought 54 stores in Missouri and Kansas from GasMart USA.